Deciding to start a veteran owned business can be a daunting task. Here are questions about starting a veteran-owned business.

 Are there tax breaks for companies that hire veterans?

 The VOW to Hire Heroes Act of 2011 made changes to the Work Opportunity Tax Credit (WOTC).
-The Act added two new categories to the existing qualified veteran targeted group and made the WOTC available to certain tax-exempt employers as a credit against the employer’s share of social security tax.
-The Act allows employers to claim the WOTC for veterans certified as qualified veterans and who begin work before Jan.
-1, 2013.
-The credit can be as high as $9,600 per qualified veteran for for-profit employers or up to $6,240 for qualified tax-exempt organizations, but the amount of the credit will also depend on a number of factors, including the length of the veteran’s unemployment before hire, the number of hours the veteran works, and the veteran’s first-year wages.
+The Act added two new categories to the existing qualified veteran targeted group.
+This made the WOTC available to certain tax-exempt employers as a credit against the employer’s share of social security tax.
+The credit can be as high as $9,600 per qualified veteran for for-profit employers.
+Or up to $6,240 for qualified tax-exempt organizations.
+The amount of the credit will also depend on a number of factors.
+These include the length of the veteran’s unemployment before hire, the number of hours the veteran works, and the veteran’s first-year wages.
 The amount of the credit for qualified tax-exempt organizations may not exceed the organization’s employer social security tax for the period for which the credit is claimed.